juliobg/asio_http/readme.md

 asio_http
 =========

-This is an http client library for Boost.Asio based on libcurl.
-It is not intended to wrap all functionalities in curl with a C++ interface.
+This is an http client library for Boost.Asio

 Features
 --------
 * **simple interface** - Download and upload anything, synchronously or asynchronously, with just a few lines.
 * **connection pool** - It is possible to configure the maximum number of parallel asynchronous requests.
 Pending request are enqueued.
-* **DNS cache** - As provided by libcurl
 * **completion handler flexibility** - Any type of callables along futures or C++20 (experimental) awaitables are supported.

 Requirements
 ------------
 * Boost 1.66
-* libcurl 7.55.0 or later
 * zlib
 * C++14